 In terms of nerdy things, I like to read comic books, play video games, watch anime, and I LOVE classical forms of art.
 Paintings, sculptures, music, operas, ballet, you name it.
-Just consult all my t-shirts and music playlist!
+Just consult all my t-shirts and music playlists!

 3. A great team player.

 I work well both individually and with teams.
 Being a professional artist, I’m no stranger to individual projects and I’m certainly no stranger to group projects.
 If there’s one thing I understand more than anything, it’s that communication is of the upmost importance in any team.
 When working in a group, one thing I am always mindful of is keeping everyone on the same page and up to date.
 In addition, I am always open to constructive criticism and willing to compromise for the good of the project.

 Proverbs 15:32 – “Whoever ignores instruction despises himself, but he who listens to reproof gains intelligence.”